 A guest is any individual invited by an Owner to use amenities (with the approval of the Association), including renters.
 Members may invite up to four guests per day per property.
-Guests must be accompanied by the Owner.
+Guests must be accompanied by a GDRA property Owner or Resident.